-McKim and Associates Principal, Greg McKim, B. Comm., has led $20 to $30M+ businesses with 900+ employees in a number of industries.
-He has owned and operated small businesses throughout his career.
-Having extensive experience in the Eastern Canadian market and in Ontario for both private and government based industries, he accomplished dramatic volume and profit increase through process development, organic growth, acquisition, and new contract development.
-Trained in Lean Six Sigma he has a full understanding of the process’s goals and implementation.
+Principal, Greg McKim, B. Comm., has led $20 to $30M+ businesses with 900+ employees across multiple industries in Eastern Canada and Ontario.
+He has transitioned organizations through process development, organic growth, acquisition, and new contract development.
+He accumulated transitional and change management experience as part of the senior team for multiple national and regional mergers and acquisitions.
+Training in Lean Six Sigma has provided understanding of the process’s goals and implementation.

-His Community Care industry involvement included a leadership role as Co Chair for the Nova Scotia Health Association Home Care Network in addition to serving as a representative for the Nova Scotia Community Care Council.
-He participated in the establishment of provincial key performance indicators (KPIs) for Home Care service providers.
-These roles, in combination with his previous responsibilities as Co Chair for the New Brunswick Home Care Association, provide him with unique insights for the provision of community based services for both provinces.
+Involvement in industry development is illustrated through serving as Co Chair for the Nova Scotia Health Association Home Care Network, Co Chair of the New Brunswick Home Care Association and as a representative for the Nova Scotia Community Care Council.
+As part of this contribution he participated in the establishment of provincial key performance indicators (KPIs) for Home Care service providers in Nova Scotia.

 Ross Wace has led the HR function in a series of national organizations with as many as 4,500 employees.
 He has owned and operated small businesses throughout his career.
 Across a myriad of industries, there is one common element – organizations whose frontline staff interact with the public.
 In public, private and government based industries, he has improved the alignment of an organization’s people to the business objectives.
 In both union and non-union environments, he has improved performance, productivity and morale.